trailofbits/dylint/README.md

 One way this problem can manifest itself is if you try to run one library's lints on the source code of another library.
 That is, if two libraries use different toolchains, they may not be applicable to each other.

-## References
+## Resources

-Useful references for writing lints include:
+Helpful resources for writing lints include the following:

-* [Adding a new lint](https://github.com/rust-lang/rust-clippy/blob/master/doc/adding_lints.md) (targeted at Clippy, but still useful)
+* [Adding a new lint](https://github.com/rust-lang/rust-clippy/blob/master/doc/adding_lints.md) (targeted at Clippy but still useful)
 * [Common tools for writing lints](https://github.com/rust-lang/rust-clippy/blob/master/doc/common_tools_writing_lints.md)
 * [`rustc_hir` documentation](https://doc.rust-lang.org/stable/nightly-rustc/rustc_hir/index.html)